-Dr. Gillan is Professor and Head of the Psychology Department at North Carolina State University.
-He has worked both in industry and academia on issues related to information visualization, human-computer interaction, human-robot interaction, and the relation between basic and applied science.
+Dr. Gillan is a Professor in the Psychology Department at North Carolina State University.
+His training in Psychology focused on biopsychology and cognition.
+He has worked both in industry and academia on information visualization and human-technology interaction.
+He is a Fellow of the Human Factors and Ergonomics Society.

 Introduction to the Special Student Issue

 The lifeblood of any discipline is its students.
 Because they are acquiring the knowledge of the discipline for the first time, they add new perspectives and provide their own contexts.
 They also bring a sense of enthusiasm and even joy to their work.
 Because our field focuses on the nexus between humans and technology, and […] [Read More]

 The Tortoise and the (Soft)ware: Moore’s Law, Amdahl’s Law, and Performance Trends for Human-Machine Systems